chasemp/fin-cli/README.md

 # List all tasks from past 10 days
 fins -s all -d 10

+# Add a completed task
+fins 'task that is already done'

+# Add a completed task with labels
+fins 'finished task with labels' -l work -l urgent

 # Edit today and yesterday's open tasks (default)
 fine